Kiarash79/RADDI514_Image-Processing/README.md

 # RADDI514_Image-Processing

 This repository contains code and resources for image processing tasks, primarily developed for the RADDI514 course.
-It includes implementations of various image processing techniques and algorithms using Python.
+It includes implementations of various image processing techniques using traditional and ML Python libraries such as Tensorflow (via Keras).

 ## Features